cojs/co-body/Readme.md

   - `jsonTypes` is used to determine what media type **co-body** will parse as **json**, this option is passed directly to the [type-is](https://github.com/jshttp/type-is) library.
   - `formTypes` is used to determine what media type **co-body** will parse as **form**, this option is passed directly to the [type-is](https://github.com/jshttp/type-is) library.
   - `textTypes` is used to determine what media type **co-body** will parse as **text**, this option is passed directly to the [type-is](https://github.com/jshttp/type-is) library.
+  - `verify` The verify option, if supplied, is called as verify(req, str), where `str` is a string of the raw request body.
+The parsing can be aborted by throwing an error.

 more options available via [raw-body](https://github.com/stream-utils/raw-body#getrawbodystream-options-callback):